The Budgeting Trick I Swear By: Why Two Budgets Are Better Than One

 It’s a simple fixed amount, whittled as low as possible for a comfortable life.

-Allowing for a nice meal out once a week (or a cheap takeaway meal twice a week), some blow money for my husband and me and plenty for savings and investments.
+This allows for a nice meal out once a week (or a cheap takeaway meal twice a week), some spending money for my husband and me, and plenty for savings and investments.

 There’s also childcare for the three days per week, which I work on my business uninterrupted, and an oversized mortgage payment.